 Getting an acoustic guitar is hard, but learning it is even harder.
-Most of the new guitar learners always ask why is acoustic guitar harder to learn than electric guitar?
+Most new guitar learners always ask why is acoustic guitar harder to learn than electric guitar?
 It is something that all of us face, but the reasons and solutions are still ambiguous.

 So, to clarify things, here we will introduce you to some of the main reasons that make acoustic guitar harder to learn than an electric guitar.
 Whether it is about the size, the strings, or the neck of the guitar, there are a lot of factors that we will bring into your account.